 Outdoor photojournalist and author Rodney Smith is a Florida native who writes and captures images to entertain and inspire his audience.
-While his subjects touch on a plethora of topics, Smith’s focus is mainly trained on outdoor centric topics including, but not limited to surfing, hiking, sports fishing, paddling, camping, beach-combing, and adventuring.
+While his subjects touch on a plethora of topics, Smith’s focus is mainly trained on outdoor centric topics including, but not limited to surfing, hiking, sports fishing, paddling, camping and beach-combing.
 His strong efforts address current issues affecting our collective quality of life.

 An ardent observer of Earth’s climate change and the decline of our planet’s bio-diversity, including the steady decline of his backyard waterway, the Indian River Lagoon, Smith works tirelessly on conservation issues as both an advocate and educator.
-His highly successful program, Hook Kids on Fishing, has taught thousands of children and their families the value of a healthy environment and the benefits of an outdoor experience.
-He also motivated the start of Anglers for Conservation, a group of environmentally concerned citizens that promote stewardship of our local waters.
+He and his wife, Karen, are the innovaters behind the highly successful Hook Kids on Fishing program, which has taught thousands of children and their families the value of a healthy environment and the benefits of an outdoor experience.
+They were also the motivators for Anglers for Conservation, a non-profit group of environmentally concerned citizens who promote stewardship of our waters.

 Through his many appearances and speaking engagements Smith has displayed a unique and in-depth understanding of the economical and environmental impacts of Florida’s poor politics and rapid population growth.
 A longtime fishing captain and co-founder of Coastal Angler Magazine, Smith is spiritually connected to the history, progression and evolution of Florida’s culture and its people.